js216/fw_utils/README.md

 directly copy the files of interest, just the `utils/` directory, or include the entire repository.

-To generate PDF documentation and run tests, run
+To generate PDF documentation and run tests:

     make doc # need python3 and pdflatex make tests # optional flag: ASAN=1